 - 2 tsp coconut extract

-- TO MAKE THE CAKE: Preheat oven to 350ºF.
-Grease and flour 2-9″ can pans.
+TO MAKE THE CAKE: Preheat oven to 350ºF.
+Grease and flour 2-8" cake pans.
 Add parchment paper circle to the bottom of each and grease that as well.
-Pour milk, coconut milk, egg whites and extracts into a small bowl and whisk until blended.